patrykchojecki/patrykchojecki.github.io/_pages/now.md

 My [yearly theme](https://www.youtube.com/watch?v=NVGuFdX5guE&embeds_referring_euri=https%3A%2F%2Fwww.themesystem.com%2F&source_ve_path=MjM4NTE&feature=emb_title) for 2024 is the year of focus.
 I want to focus on areas I am already involved in and stop exploring new things that I may potentially be interested in.
 The last few years for me have definitely been full of experimentation; I certainly found it productive and insightful, but that phase should cease now.

-Key areas of focus:
+**Key areas of focus:**
-- learning about finance and venture building,
+- learning about finance and venture building (plus making money by utilizing that knowledge),
 - improving my Chinese,
 - taking better care of my family members.